shogun-toolbox/shogun/doc/cookbook/source/examples/gaussian_processes/sparse_gaussian_process_regression.rst

 To fit the input (training) data :math:`\mathbf{X}`, we have to choose an appropriate :sgclass:`CMeanFunction` and  :sgclass:`CKernel` and instantiate them.
 Here we use a basic :sgclass:`CZeroMean` and a :sgclass:`CGaussianKernel` with chosen width parameter.

-.. sgexample::  sparse_gaussian_process_regression.sg:create_appropriate_kernel_and_mean_function
+.. sgexample::  sparse_gaussian_process_regression.sg:create_kernel_and_mean_function

 We need to specify the inference method to find the posterior distribution of the function values :math:`\mathbf{f}`.
-Here we choose to perform Variational inference for Deterministic Training Conditional (DTC) with an instance of :sgclass:`CVarDTCInferenceMethod`.
+Here we choose to perform variational inference for fully independent conditional training (FITC) with an instance of :sgclass:`CFITCInferenceMethod`.
 We use another feature instance for inducing points and add a simple subset for demonstration.
-The inference method is then created and we pass it the chosen kernel, the training features, the mean function, the labels, an instance of :sgclass:`CGaussianLikelihood` and the inducing features.
+The inference method is then created and we pass it the chosen kernel, the training features, the mean function, the labels, an instance of :sgclass:`CGaussianLikelihood`.
+We use a subset of the training data for inducing features.

 .. sgexample::  sparse_gaussian_process_regression.sg:create_inference